Dear Lyn,

 Dear Doubtful Dan:

 Boating is such a fun way to enjoy our lakes, but it comes with responsibility, too.
 From an environmental perspective, motorized watercrafts can have very negative impacts on the water clarity, quality of the water, and shorelines, as well as the aquatic plants, fish and other wildlife.
-Some of the very worst damage is caused by boats happens in shallow-water, near the shore.
+Some of the very worst damage is caused by boats in shallow-water, near the shore.

 Boats churn up the sediment from the bottom of the lake — especially during a busy holiday weekend.
 The turbidity, or how clear the water is, changes after heavy boat traffic.
 When the bottom of the lake is continually stirred up, nutrients that settled there get released into the water and cause algae to grow.